 Furniture made out of teak wood has an attractive looking straight grain pattern.
-It is smooth to touch and has a rich brown colour after polishing in comparison to furniture made out of plywood or particle boards.
+It is smooth to touch and has a rich brown color after polishing in comparison to furniture made out of plywood or particle boards.

 Resitant to rot and decay

-Furniture made of teak wood is durable and does not rot because of it's high density.
+Furniture made of teak wood is durable and does not rot because of its high density.
 Good wood furniture should stay in proper shape for a long time.

 Teak's high tensile strength and tight grain make it weather resistant and durable.
 It is used in the manufacture of outdoor furniture and boats.
-It is also used in indoor finishings, indoor flooring and for making counter tops.
+It is also used in indoor finishings, indoor flooring and for making countertops.

 2) Rose Wood

 It is also popularly called as 'Sheesham' or 'Indian Rosewood'.

 Rosewood is tough and close-grained.
 It maintains its shape and is available in large sizes which can be used to make ornamental carvings and to create cabinets.
 It is found in Kerala, Karnataka, Tamil Nadu, and Orissa.

 They have high crushing and bending strengths offering good stability to the furniture carved out of it.
 Among the different types of woods available in the country, rosewood is considered the most attractive.